Jeff-Smith31/Todo_App/README.md

 Architecture
 - Frontend: Static HTML/CSS/JS with a Service Worker and Web App Manifest.
 Served by Nginx on the same EC2 instance as the backend in production (and can be served locally for dev).
 - Backend: Node.js/Express API (Dockerized) with DynamoDB persistence and Web Push.
 Nginx proxies /api/* to the backend container.
+Backend health is exposed at /api/healthz (not /healthz).
 - Auto‑connect: The frontend reads window.RUNTIME_CONFIG.BACKEND_URL from config.js at the site root.
 In the Nginx setup this is set to empty string, meaning same‑origin requests to /api/*.

 Quick start (frontend only)